LingyuanMeng17/LingyuanMeng17.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**Lingyuan Meng** is a PhD student at <i class="fas fa-university"></i> **National University of Defense Technology (NUDT)**, supervised by <a href="https://xinwangliu.github.io/" class="link-accent"> Prof. Xinwang Liu.
+**Lingyuan Meng** is a PhD student at <i class="fas fa-university"></i> **National University of Defense Technology (NUDT)**, supervised by <a href="https://xinwangliu.github.io/" class="link-accent"> Prof. Xinwang Liu</a>.
 He also earned my M.S. degree in Colledge of Computer and  from <i class="fas fa-university"></i> **NUDT**.
 His research interests include graph neural networks, AI4Science, and clustering.
 He has published more than 20 papers including TPAMI, TKDE, and NeuriPS, ICML, CVPR, with 1 ESI Hot Paper, 2 ESI Highly Cited Papers, and 1100 citations.

 <div class="quote-accent">
 My research interests include graph learning, knowledge graphs, and AI4Science, with a particular focus on using **Graph Learning** techniques to solve problems in the fields of medicine and bioinformatics.
 Feel free to reach out if you'd like to discuss research or explore potential collaboration! (mly_edu@163.com)